ainc/awesomeincu-2015/_posts/2016-11-02-bootcamp-demo-day-f16.md

 The first program of its kind in Central Kentucky, the goal of the Web Developer Bootcamp is to help professionals transition into a new career in software development.
 This in turn helps local companies recruit local tech talent to support their growth, especially as tech moves beyond its own borders and becomes a bigger part of healthcare, manufacturing, finance, and beyond.

-The public is invited to join us for the culmination of the Bootcamp program, a Demo Day which runs from 6-8pm at Awesome Inc. Free registration for the [Bootcamp Demo Day is available on Eventbrite](https://www.eventbrite.com/e/demo-day-web-developer-bootcamp-f16-cohort-tickets-28837502747).
+The public is invited to join us for the culmination of the Bootcamp program, a Demo Day on Thurs, Nov.
+10th from 6-8pm at Awesome Inc. Free registration for the [Bootcamp Demo Day is available on Eventbrite](https://www.eventbrite.com/e/demo-day-web-developer-bootcamp-f16-cohort-tickets-28837502747).
 Each member of the Bootcamp cohort will give a brief presentation of his or her final project, followed by an opportunity to experience each web application hands-on.
 We'll have light refreshments available throughout the evening.
 Projects include:

 - Communication tool for daycare centers and parents
 - Data tracking for local 5k running series